adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 Although both are a type of deer, the elk is quite different than the typical deer I am familiar with back east, the whitetail.
 The greatest different is size.
 While a whitetail buck can weigh up to 300lbs, a male elk (called a bull) typically weighs more than double that.

 One host I stayed at was very passionate about elk hunting.
-He told me about elk bugling, a sound involving squeeling and grunting that the bull makes to intimidate foes or gather its cows (females).
+He told me about elk bugling, a sound involving squealing and grunting that the bull makes to intimidate foes or gather its cows (females).
 As he explained to me, any true elk hunter is intimately familiar with the spectacular vocalization.

 In addition to the man's excitement about elk, I could tell the animal was a special part of Wyoming by some of the amazing displays of antlers.